Taylor Guerrieri

 Christopher Taylor Guerrieri (born December 1, 1992) is an American professional baseball pitcher who is a free agent.
-He has played in Major League Baseball (MLB) for the Toronto Blue Jays and Texas Rangers.
-His nickname is Googy.
+He has previously played in Major League Baseball (MLB) for the Toronto Blue Jays and Texas Rangers.

 Career

 Tampa Bay Rays

 Guerrieri attended Spring Valley High School in Columbia, South Carolina.
 He committed to attend the University of South Carolina on a college baseball scholarship.
 The Tampa Bay Rays of Major League Baseball (MLB) selected him in the first round, with the 24th overall selection, of the 2011 MLB draft.
 He signed with the Rays, receiving a $1.6 million signing bonus.
-He pitched for the Hudson Valley Renegades of the Class A-Short Season New York–Penn League, pitching to a 1–2 win–loss record and a 1.04 earned run average (ERA) with 45 strikeouts and five walks in 52 innings pitched.
+He pitched for the Hudson Valley Renegades of the Low–A New York–Penn League, pitching to a 1–2 win–loss record and a 1.04 earned run average (ERA) with 45 strikeouts and five walks in 52 innings pitched.
 Before the 2012 season, MLB.com rated Guerrieri as the 99th best prospect in baseball.

-Guerrieri started the 2013 season with a 6–2 win–loss record and a 2.01 ERA in 14 games started with the Bowling Green Hot Rods of the Class A Midwest League.
+Guerrieri started the 2013 season with a 6–2 win–loss record and a 2.01 ERA in 14 games started with the Bowling Green Hot Rods of the Single–A Midwest League.
 He was chosen to represent the Rays at the 2013 All-Star Futures Game.
 He reported fatigue in his arm in June and was given two weeks off.
 C. J. Riefenhauser replaced Guerrieri at the Futures Game.
-He then lasted only two innings after suffering elbow discomfort in his throwing arm.
-He underwent Tommy John surgery to repair a torn ulnar collateral ligament in his elbow on July 24, 2013.
+Guerrieri then lasted only two innings after suffering elbow discomfort in his throwing arm, and underwent Tommy John surgery to repair a torn UCL in his elbow on July 24, 2013.
 He received a 50-game suspension after the 2013 season, which he served while rehabilitating from surgery, for using a substance of abuse.

 Guerrieri rehabilitated from his injury, with the expectation of being assigned to a minor league team by mid-May 2015.
-In May, he made his season debut with the Charlotte Stone Crabs of the Class A-Advanced Florida State League.
-The Rays promoted him to the Montgomery Biscuits of the Class AA Southern League during the season, and added him to their 40-man roster after the season.
+In May, he made his season debut with the Charlotte Stone Crabs of the High–A Florida State League.
+The Rays promoted Guerrieri to the Montgomery Biscuits of the Double–A Southern League during the season, and added him to their 40-man roster after the season in order to protect him from the Rule 5 draft.
 He spent the 2016 season with Montgomery.
-Guerrieri was promoted to the Durham Bulls of the Class AAA International League for 2017.
+Guerrieri was promoted to the Durham Bulls of the Triple–A International League for 2017.
 After making two starts, he suffered an elbow injury and did not appear in another game.

 Toronto Blue Jays

 On November 5, 2017, the Toronto Blue Jays acquired Guerrieri on waivers.
-He pitched for the Buffalo Bisons of the International League in 2018.
+He began the 2018 campaign with the Triple–A Buffalo Bisons of the International League.
 The Blue Jays promoted him to the major leagues on September 1, 2018.
-On November 2, 2018, Guerrieri cleared waivers and entered free agency.
+On November 2, Guerrieri cleared waivers and entered free agency.